K0K0SHA/custom_linux_desktop/README.md

 3. Lightweight where it taxes less resources, for weaker systems
 4. Allow a startup feature
 5. Security-focused setup, offensive or defensive
-6. Font customization
+6. Font customization, interactively or programatically
-7. Get network interface name
+7. Get network interface name instead of hardcoding

+# KNOWN BUGS
+Due to lua being slower than the Linux OS, the color-coded information feature does not work properly in real time.
+It will be scrapped in version 0.71+.
+#